dekom/blog.me/markdowns/planner.markdown

 # Week: August 27, 2012 - September 2, 2012

-0. Do not play or watch games
+0. Do not play or watch video games
-1. Create personal website
+1. Create personal website (in progress)
 2. Attend coursera courses

 ***